joshcanhelp/josh-to-11/input/symlinked/cocktails/Mint Julep.md

+---
+tags: []
+---

 A good mint julep takes some skill.
 If you muddle the mint leaves too much it gets bitter.

 * 2.5 oz [[Bourbon]]
 * 1.25 oz 1:1 simple syrup